 Not only is telephone counselling effective, it also offers many benefits over working face to face with a therapist.
 It overcomes barriers to access that include location and disability.
 It also gives you access to a wider pool of therapists from which you can choose.
-Together with working online, which I also offer, telephone counselling is the safest way to access therapy right now.

 Will telephone counselling work for me?

 Will telephone counselling work for you?
 My experience tells me that it works well for the vast majority of people who are open to trying it.
 Some express surprise at just how well it works.

 The best way to find out if it will work for you is to get in touch so we can talk about the options, and how I might be of help.
 If you choose to work with me, we'll work on a shared understanding of what you want to achieve, and how we’ll approach helping you get there.
 We’ll carefully monitor your progress and adjust our focus as needed.
 The process need be no longer than you need to get on with life without therapy.
 Most clients I work with average between 8 – 15 sessions.

 Read on to find out more about how I work, about the effectiveness of therapy and telephone therapy, and about my own effectiveness as a therapist.

 I work with a wide range of issues that people commonly struggle with.
 These include anxiety, bereavement and loss, depression, relationships, self-esteem, stress, work related issues and many others.
 If you’re struggling with something I haven’t mentioned don’t let that stop you getting in touch – there aren’t many issues I haven’t worked with in my time.

 I have a particular interest in working with people who might describe themselves as introverted.
 The needs of introverted children often go unrecognised, which can lead to life feeling more of a struggle that it has to be.
 This is an area I’ve taken both a personal and professional interest in over the past decade.
 So, if this describes you, I may be able to help.